 Know of a restaurant we missed?
 Email us at firstname.lastname@example.org.

-Razza, (our second favorite NYC pizza spot even though it’s in Jersey City) is offering first come, first served seating on a curbside patio out front.
+Razza, (our second favorite NYC pizza spot even though it’s in Jersey City) is offering first come, first served outdoor seating where you can eat after placing an order ahead of time for pick-up.
 Along with their fantastic pizzas - like one with hand shucked Jersey peas, guanciale, garlic confit, and fresh mozzarella - they’re serving a brand new meatball parm sub, as well as some very good summer-y cocktails.